 ‘… Clearly, one to associate the music with imagined or real moving images, his works carry a very cinematic atmosphere in general… He creates an interesting atmosphere with his instrumentation and somewhat quirky…’

 ‘… The result is a rich and dynamic path in four movements … defining a sensory torrent punctuated by fluctuating emphasis and rhythm variations able to determine an extremely palpitating sonic universe even if very cohesive and cared in its structural definition.
 A possible soundtrack for a story yet to be written’.

 ‘… Aitaké is full of diverse instruments helping to illustrate the meeting of Karsenti’s music with the exoticism of Eastern Asian music… I could imagine his Aitaké Suite for Solo Violin being an homage to the wave of Asian movies’ soundtracks of the early 2000s—such as In the Mood for Love—or simply another beautiful musical offering from him’.

 Aitaké Suite for Solo Violin

 ‘Aitaké Suite for Solo Violin’ is inspired by Aitaké chords played on the Sho instrument in traditional Japanese music.
-These eerie chords and the concept of silence of ‘MA’ inspired Mathieu to create a cinematic suite for solo violin, performed by Violeta Barrena.
+These eerie chords and the concept of silence of ‘MA’ inspired Mathieu to create a cinematic suite for solo violin, performed by Violeta Vicci.